Assess Your Forklift Safety by Asking These 4 Questions

 Choosing the proper class and model of lift trucks should be guided by a set of criteria that recognize the particular requirements of your application and work environment.
 Depending on the fuel source, the type of tires and the load limits, each specific truck will have differing hazards associated with it.
 An employer should be especially mindful when purchasing a used forklift, as some safety features may have been altered from the original manufacturer specifications.

 The selected forklift should be suitable for the daily tasks of your operators and have the required load and reach capabilities.
 Other criteria include the identified hazards, the types of loads to be handled, the operating terrain, the atmospheric conditions and the layout of the workplace.

 2. Do your forklifts operate in a safe environment?

-Evaluating the safety of your workplace in relation to your forklift operations seems like a given, but employers sometimes overlook key elements while placing too much emphasis on others.
-Regardless of your industry or the size of your company, be sure to implement a comprehensive list of procedures, precautions and rules to eliminate as many risk hazards as possible.
+Evaluating the safety of your work in relation to your forklift operations seems like a given, but employers sometimes overlook key elements while placing too much emphasis on others.
+Regardless of your industry or the size of your company, be sure to implement a comprehensive list of procedures, precautions, and rules to eliminate as many risk hazards as possible.

 As recommended by the CSA Standard, this includes:

 - Traffic management system, including designated and separate pedestrian routes